digital nomad visa

 While digital nomads have flocked to the country for years, mostly using Portugal’s D7 visa originally designed for retirees and other passive income earners, Portugal’s new dedicated digital nomad makes it easier than ever for remote workers to settle in this enchanting European nation.

 There are so many reasons to love Portugal as a digital nomad.
-Great weather, surfing, busy cities and charming beach towns, cheap flights and trains throughout the rest of Europe… the list goes on and on.
+Great weather, surfing, vibrant cities, charming beach towns, cheap flights and trains throughout the rest of Europe… the list goes on and on.

 Whether you’re headed to digital nomad hotspots like Porto or Lisbon or beach towns like Ericeira, you’ll find fast internet speeds, great community, coworking spaces, and plenty of opportunity.